-It's shown that the PMC technology could capture heat, create a real TES (thermal energy storage) and be a valid solution for heating and cooling.
-The PCM performance system depends on the temperature, thermal conductivity and density.
-Case study: an energy simulation of an office with $4 \text{ m} \times 3 \text{ m} \times 2.8 \text{ m}$ was chosen.
+The PMC technology could capture heat, create a real thermal energy storage and be a valid solution for heating and cooling.
+The PCM performance depends on the temperature, thermal conductivity and density.

+Case study: energy simulation of an office with 4 m $\times$ 3 m $\times$ 2.8 m.
 The building is characterised by a solar collector that sends air into TES where it releases heat to PMC plates., facing south, 3 m of windows.
 In addition, ventilation, infiltration, and temperature values have been set.
 The results show that, during the winter, using PMC plates, the energy saved is about 84 kWh, that is the 8% of the heat load accumulated by PCM storage.
 In summertime, the energy saved is approximately 58 kWh.
 Using PCM technology, approximately 142 kWh of energy could be saved in an office [2].
 Another interesting case [4].